 Your app icon is one of the first elements of your app that developers and merchants see.
 It expresses the visual identity and reinforces your brand in the VTEX App Store environment.

-- The background of your icon must be transparent.
+- The background of your icon must be a solid color.

 - The icon design must be simple and avoid unnecessary visual details.
-This will help merchants understand your app's purpose and have a better fit on smaller screens.
+It will help merchants understand your app's purpose and have a better fit on smaller screens.

-- The icon must not exceed 75% of the total space available of the icon size.
+- The icon must not exceed 768px of the total space available in the icon size.
+It is equivalent to a 128px margin on each side.

 Use screenshots to visually represent your app's key features and purpose.